secretstartups/handbook/business-technology/data-team/data-quality/index.html.md

 - **Duplicate Data**: Duplicate Data is the same data repeated when it should not be repeated.
 Duplicate data can be complex to identify because duplicates can naturally occur based on how data is reported.
-An example of Duplicate Data is two (almost) identical customer records in a CUSTOMER master table and are related to a single 'real world' customer.
+An example of Duplicate Data is two (almost) identical customer records in a CUSTOMER master table when both are linked to a single 'real world' customer.

 ## Data Quality System Components